-- Data obtained for specified purposes must not be used for a purpose that differs from those formally notified to the supervisory authority as part of GFA Ltd GDPR register of processing.
+Data obtained for specified purposes must not be used for a purpose that differs

-- The GDPR representative is responsible for ensuring that GFA Ltd does not collect information that is not strictly necessary for the purpose for which it is obtained.
+The GDPR Owner is responsible for ensuring that Greenway Financial Advisors Ltd do not collect information that is not strictly necessary for the purpose for which it is obtained.

-- All data collection forms, e.g., proposal forms/application forms (electronic or paper-based), including data collection requirements in new information systems, must include a fair processing statement or link to a privacy statement and be approved by the GDPR Owner.
+All data collection forms, e.g., proposal forms/application forms (electronic or paper-based), must include a fair processing statement or link to a privacy statement and be approved by the GDPR Owner.
 Callers should be advised that the privacy statement is available on the website.

-- The GDPR Representative will ensure that, on an annual basis all data collection methods are reviewed by (internal audit/external experts) to ensure that collected data continues to be adequate, relevant and not excessive.
+The GDPR Owner will ensure that, on an annual basis all data collection methods are reviewed by (internal audit/external experts) to ensure that collected data continues to be adequate, relevant and not excessive.

-- The GDPR representative * is responsible for ensuring that all staff are trained in the importance of collecting accurate data and maintaining it.
+The GDPR Owner is responsible for ensuring that all staff are trained in the importance of collecting accurate data and maintaining it.

-- It is also the responsibility of the data subject to ensure that data held by GFA Ltd is accurate and up to date.
+It is also the responsibility of the data subject to ensure that data held by Greenway Financial Advisors Ltd is accurate and up to date.
 Completion of a registration or application form by a data subject will include a statement that the data contained therein is accurate at the date of submission.

-- The GDPR Representative is responsible for ensuring that appropriate procedures and policies are in place to keep personal data accurate and up to date taking into account, the volume of data collected, the speed with which it might change and any other relevant factors.
+The GDPR Owner is responsible for ensuring that appropriate procedures and policies are in place to keep personal data accurate and up to date taking into account, the volume of data collected, the speed with which it might change and any other relevant factors.

-- On at least an annual basis, the GDPR Representative will review the retention dates of all the personal data processed by Greenway Financial Advisors Ltd, by reference to the data inventory, and will identify any data that is no longer required in the context of the registered purpose.
+On at least an annual basis, the GDPR Owner will review the retention dates of all the personal data processed by Greenway Financial Advisors Ltd, by reference to the data inventory, and will identify any data that is no longer required in the context of the registered purpose.

-- Personal data will be retained in line with the Retention of Records Procedure and, once its retention date has passed, it must be securely destroyed, as set out in this procedure.
+Personal data will be retained in line with the Retention of Records Procedure/Schedule and, once its retention date has passed, it must be securely destroyed, as set out in this procedure.

-- The GDPR Representative must specifically approve any data retention that exceeds the retention periods defined in the Retention of Records Procedure, and must ensure that the justification is clearly identified, and in line with the requirements of the data protection legislation.
+The GDPR Owner must specifically approve any data retention that exceeds the retention periods defined in the Retention of Records Procedure/Schedule, and must ensure that the justification is clearly identified, and in line with the requirements of the data protection legislation.
 This approval must be in written format.

-- In determining appropriateness, the GDPR representative */GDPR Owner, should also consider the extent of possible damage or loss that might be caused to individuals (e.g. staff or customers) if a security breach occurs, the effect of any security breach on GFA Ltd itself, and any likely reputational damage, including the possible loss of customer trust.
+In determining appropriateness, the GDPR Owner, should also consider the extent of possible damage or loss that might be caused to individuals (e.g., staff or customers) if a security breach occurs, the effect of any security breach on Greenway Financial Advisors Ltd itself, and any likely reputational damage, including the possible loss of customer trust.

-When assessing appropriate technical measures, the GDPR Representative will consider the following:
+When assessing appropriate technical measures, the GDPR Owner will consider the following:

 - Password protection;